-Nasarawa Assembly Approves N5b Loan For Executive | Leadership Newspaper
+Nasarawa Assembly approves N5b loan For Executive | Leadership Newspaper

 “This House should give the governor’s request accelerated passage so as to move the state to the next level of development.

-“I urge you my colleagues to support the governor’s request to initiate projects that will have direct bearing on the lives of the people of the state,” he said.
+“I urge you my colleagues to support the governor’s reguest to initiate projects that will have direct bearing on the lives of the people of the state,” he said.

 Earlier, Ogazi while reading the governor’s letter seeked for the members support to approve the private bond issuance in the interest of development.